hongyichao/nglife/README.md

 # Nglife

-This project was generated with [Angular CLI].
-The project is developing based on Angular 9
+- This project was generated with [Angular CLI].
+The project is developing based on Angular 9.
+- This project includes multiple sub-projects

 ## Development server